dan-edie/Team_ETL_Project/README.md

     ETL Project Team GitHub:  https://github.com/robgauer/Team_ETL_Project/tree/master
     Project Code file name:  https://github.com/robgauer/Team_ETL_Project/blob/master/ETL_Project.ipynb
     PostgreSQL Database:  album_db

+figure: PostgreSQL_album_db.png
 ![PostgreSQL_album_db.png](Images/postgresql_album_db.png)

 ### ETL Project Technical Report:
     At the end of the week, your team will submit a Final Report that describes the following:

     * **E**xtract: your original data sources and how the data was formatted (CSV, JSON, pgAdmin 4, etc).
+    For our project, we chose our data sets from two sources: for the list of music from Spotify, we chose two datasets.
+The first set of data came from Kaggle and was a .csv file.
+The data was for 61,045 songs pulled from different Spotify playlists.
+It contains fourteen numerical ratings for categories such as popularity, danceability, tempo, energy, and loudness.
+Each song’s Spotify ID is also included, as well as the album the song was released on.The second dataset was downloaded from Zenodo was a .csv file of Billboard magazine rankings for Album’s found on Spotify.
+As with the Kaggle dataset, the fourteen numerical categories were included.
+In addition, data about the review wasalso included, such as the reviewer’s name and score given to the album.
+Some album’s had multiple reviews; the review date was also included.We researched the possibility of using Spotify’s API to pull our own data for use in our project, however we discovered a downside to this approach.
+Spotify’s API requires the use of an id to perform queries on song tracks or albums.
+So, for example, if you wanted to pull up the information for a specific album, you would have to provide either the album title or the album’s id.
+You cannot just run a blind query and find all the songs in a specific musical category on Spotify.
+Spotify has created their API more for those users who are looking to build apps thatuse Spotify, or web-based integration, versus someone querying large amounts of data.
+To effectively build a large set of data on our own, we would have to find the idfor many user-generated playlists and query that data.
+We decided against this approach; for the scope of our project, it would take too long to find the playlists we wanted to give us a wide range of music, and with the dataset from Kaggle already providing that information, it would not have added any additional useful data.

     * **T**ransform: what data cleaning or transformation was required.

     * **L**oad: the final database, tables/collections, and why this was chosen.
+    After the transformation of data, the last step was to load our final output into a database.
+The database was created and the clean data from the final panda’s data frame was loaded to SQL using SQL Alchemy.
+Here, we verified the data using select query.
+See figure: PostgreSQL_album_db.png above.

+    Moreover, the whole data was read from the table and loaded to the new data frame.
+The data frame was sorted by score and album.
+Finally, the transformed data frame was saved to csv file.
+SummaryWe extracted these data sets from different sources.
+Those data are loaded into data frame andmerged based on shared fields (album and artists).
+The dataset was cleaned by removing duplicates and unnecessary data.
+And the final data frame was loaded into database.

 D.1) Technical Report.
     a.
 You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.